browserstack/webdriver-framework/appium/appiumdriver-framework-junit4/README.md

-# Webdriver Framework JUnit4
+# AppiumDriver Framework JUnit4

 A library that contains the glue code and the necessary instructions for using webdriver-framework-core with the JUnit4 hooks.
-This library also contains JUnit4 specific code for managing the lifecycle of the WebDriver with Test Method.
+This library also contains JUnit4 specific code for managing the lifecycle of the AppiumDriver with Test Method.

 ## Integration Instructions